I-s-aac/api-server-project/README.md

 # api-server-project

-to set up, download code and extract navigate a terminal to wherever you extracted it in that folder, run "npm install" to download dependencies make sure you have nodemon installed run "npm run local" go to http://localhost:3000 to test
+- Download the code and extract it
+- Navigate a terminal to the extracted folder
+- Run `npm install` to download dependencies
+- Make sure you have `nodemon` installed
+- Run `npm run local`
+- Go to [http://localhost:3000](http://localhost:3000) to test